What is Aromatherapy?

-Buyer Beware: The United States does not regulate the use of the word aromatherapy on product packaging, labeling or in product advertising, so any product can be marketed as a product suitable for aromatherapy.
-There are quite a few products on the market that contain unnatural ingredients including fragrance oils and claim to be aromatherapeutic.
+The United States does not regulate the use of the word aromatherapy on product packaging, labeling or in product advertising.
+Therefore, any product can be marketed as a product suitable for aromatherapy.
+There are quite a few products on the market that are fragranced with fragrance oils that are marketed as being aromatherapeutic.
 It's important to look at the ingredient label when seeking true aromatherapy products.

 Also, use caution with marketing claims that state a product is "Made With Essential Oils" or "Made With Natural Ingredients."
 Claims like these do not state that the product is only made with the ingredient(s) specified.
 Such products may contain heavy proportions of synthetic fragrance oils and only contain a minute quantity of essential oil to simply be able to profess the "Made With Essential Oils" claim.